 By Alicia Jovceski from Vision Personal Training

-Did regular exercise take a backseat during the colder months?
+Did regular exercise take a backseat during the festive season?
 Join the club!
 The time has come to embrace your inner FIERCENESS.
 These six lifestyle changes will make all the difference.

 1 // Want to work out?
 Make it the first thing you do in your day